jonathjd/jonathjd.github.io/_posts/2023-03-03-Presenting-Technical-Topics.md

 2. Do visit wherever you are giving the presentation before hand to make sure you have an idea of lighting, the projector, where "important" people will be sitting so you can see if they can see well from their vantage.
 If you can do a run through there that's even better.

-3. If you have say on when you can present, choose mid morning (~10am).
+3. If you have a say on when you can present, choose mid morning (~10am).
 This way you're not pressed for time during set up.

 4. Ask somebody to watch your run through.
 Hopefully they are representative of your audience so they can provide feedback as to what is clear and what isn't.

-5. Add nice, but minimal slide transitions between slides.
+5. Add nice, but _minimal_ slide transitions between slides.
 I like how the current slide goes up and the next slide comes up from the bottom.
 I think it gives a movie reel feel.

-6. Add nice, but minimal decorations to each slide.
+6. Add nice, but _minimal_ decorations to each slide.
 I like a light pastel background (usually yellow for no particular reason).

 7. Fully explain each figure, chart, and piece of data on your slide.
 That means what the axes are, the units, and why the figure is there at all.
-If there is no reason for the figure to be there and you arent going to address it, remove it.
+If there is no reason for the figure to be there and you aren't going to address it, remove it.

 8. Think of any and all question's that could possibly arise and write them down/research them.
 I go as deep as I can and look at all possible questions and derivations of those questions not only because I want to be able to address them, but if there is a question I think I will be asked that I haven't looked into I will be unduly nervous.